 Elective Course Options:

-INTL 335: Perspectives on Healthcare in Costa Rica 3 cr. - This class, taught by the Resident Director, provides an in-depth study of health care topics relating to gender roles, environment issues, and immigrant status.
+INTL 335: Perspectives on Healthcare in Costa Rica 3 cr. - This class, taught by the Resident Director, provides an in-depth study of health care topics relating to gender roles, environmental issues, and immigrant status.
 Students will delve into the study of health through an introduction to demography, social factors related to health and illness, epidemiology and comparative health systems.
 The class also assesses the ethics of universal health care in a developing nation.
-Field trips to public and private hospitals, neighborhood health centers, HIV centers, and urban immigrant communities will provide a broad understanding of the sociology of healthcare in Costa Rica.
+Additionally, excursions to public and private hospitals, neighborhood health centers, HIV centers, and urban immigrant communities will provide a broad understanding of the sociology of healthcare in Costa Rica.
 This course is open to students of all majors and may partially fulfill a Social Science general education requirement.

 University of Costa Rica Spanish Elective 3 cr.
 Literature, culture and fine arts course work available through the Spanish language program.